oznogon/gattaibushido-public/playbooks/_playbooks_core_data.md

 **Gambit Specialties:** Anything to do with cool never-before-encountered tech.

+### Primary Tech

+**Shiny New Toys!** Orange gains extra versatility with her Gear loadouts.
+1. Orange can spend Charges to re-Activate Gear that was already used in the same Scene/Conflict.
+Charge Cost = Gear Tier.
+2. Orange can now freely exchange her Charges for Armory Resources, or vice versa, at a 2:1 Charge:Armory exchange rate.
+3. At during the Outcome stage of a Throwdown, Orange can spend Charges to recover any Gear sacrificed during that Throwdown.
+Charge cost = 2x Gear Tier.

-### Passive Tech
+### Secondary Tech

 **Private Arsenal!** Orange is constantly acquiring cool new gadgets and weapons for her private collection.
 Once per Scenario per rank in this Tech, she can suddenly produce a brand new piece of Gear from her arsenal, with a Gear Tier no higher than this Tech's rank.
 She must describe what the new item is, why she never mentioned it until now, and how she got it in the first place.
 Use the gear lists for ideas.
 If this Tech is used outside of a Throwdown, it happens immediately.
 Using this ability during a Throwdown require a special new Action she gets: **Private Arsenal!
 (Side, Orange Pilot)**

-### Charge Tech

-**Shiny New Toys!** Orange gains extra versatility with her Gear loadouts.
-1. Orange can spend Charges to re-Activate Gear that was already used in the same Scene/Conflict.
-Charge Cost = Gear Tier.
-2. Orange can now freely exchange her Charges for Armory Resources, or vice versa, at a 2:1 Charge:Armory exchange rate.
-3. At during the Outcome stage of a Throwdown, Orange can spend Charges to recover any Gear sacrificed during that Throwdown.
-Charge cost = 2x Gear Tier.

 ### PLAYBOOK SPECIAL